16yunH/16yunH.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
-lang: en
 ---

 ## About Me

-I am Yun Hong (洪云), a Computer Science student at **Fudan University** (复旦大学) in Shanghai, China, and currently an exchange student at the **University of Texas at Austin**.
+I am Yun Hong (洪运), a Computer Science student at **Fudan University** (复旦大学) in Shanghai, China, and currently an exchange student at the **University of Texas at Austin**.
 My research interests span Machine Learning, AI-Driven Autonomous Driving, and Natural Language Processing.

 *"So we beat on, boats against the current."*